xjsxjs197/WiiSXRX_2022/README.md

   So it can only be made into a specific font.
   Font char information: first two byte: BigEndianUnicode char code, followed by a character picture in IA8 format with a size of 24 * 24.

-* For some customed Chinese culture games, specific BIOS is automatically loaded.
+* For some customized Chinese culture games, specific BIOS is automatically loaded.
   For example:  sd:\wiisxrx\isos\武藏传.ISO => sd:\wiisxrx\bios\武藏传.bin

 * Other minor corrections, such as disc changing (swap) and automatic fixes (autoFix functions) for some games.